-Human Resources Management and Employee Relations (HRM & ER) encompass Personnel, Job Evaluation, Systems Management, Employee Relations and occupational Safety sub-units.
+Human Resources Management and Employee Relations (HRM & ER) encompass Personnel, Job Evaluation, Systems and Remuneration Management, Employee Relations and Occupational Health, Safety and Loss Control and Employment Equity sub-units.

 Human Resources Management is responsible for recruitment, selection, placement, remuneration of staff and employee wellness.
 Employee Relations is responsible for ensuring that all Labour related pieces of legislation are being adhered to and that the relationship between the employer and its employees is properly regulated.
 There are five Human Resources Support Services Managers rendering an HR support service on a day-to-day basis to the Strategic Business units.